soro/7lang_haskell/README.md

 ===================

 Slides and code Haskell for my talk in the 7 languages in 7 months series.
+You will need PdfTex if you want to compile the slides, so install the LaTeX distribution of your choice - good idea in general.
 Just run make and open the haskell.pdf.

 To run the slides use `runhaskell haskell.lhs`